Try this fun exercise in your next meeting for an AHA! Moment that creates highly engaged employees:

 - The G.R.O.W.T+H Gameplan is the methodology, tool, and process for execution.
 Let’s go back to the vacation analogy.
 Depending on your final destination, you may need to get your vehicle ready for a road trip or book airline tickets – who’s accountable for that and by when?
 You’ll need to know what to expect at the destination so that you know what to pack.
 If the hotel or activities you wanted to book are unavailable, you’ll need a plan B, and so on.
 Most conventional strategic plans include as many as 60 deliverables.
 The research clearly shows that:

 - If you have more than 3 strategic outcomes, you will achieve 0.
 So get clear on the destination, and trust employees to figure out the details.

 - If management plans the detailed steps, there’s no ownership, accountability, or engagement on the part of your staff.
-It’s like having your mother pack your suitcase instead of making good choices and tradeoffs as you pack your own.
-And, since no plan survives the first contact, employees don’t know how they can dynamically change and adapt to still move steadily towards the goal through the year.
-Paralysis sets in, and at the end of the year, good intentions are hard to show on the Income Statement.
+It’s like having your mother pack your suitcase instead of making good choices and trade-offs as you pack your own.
+And, since no plan survives the first contact, employees don’t know how they can dynamically change and adapt to still move steadily towards the goal throughout the year.
+Paralysis sets in and at the end of the year good intentions are hard to show on the Income Statement.